Bearded Collie

-The Bearded Collie or Beardie is a British breed of herding dog of collie type.
+The Bearded Collie, also called Beardie, Highland Collie, or Hairy Mountain Dog is a British breed of herding dog of the collie type.
 It was formerly used primarily by Scottish shepherds, but now commonly kept as a family companion.

 Weights are usually in the range 18–27 kg, while height at the withers varies from about 51 to 56 cm.